Hogmanay: A Scottish Celebration

 And for many people that will be the abiding memory of Hogmanay in Edinburgh - linking arms with strangers, dancing faster and faster as the pipes skirl and the whisky is poured...

-Whatever your new year celebrations, may 2017 be both healthy, happy and peaceful for us all!
+Whatever your new year celebrations, may the new year be healthy, happy and peaceful for all!

 Take a stroll through the Canongate Kirkyard, on the Royal Mile, and you'll find any number of literary associations with those buried there.